IncogCyberpunk/chatApp/README.md

 # ChatApp

-This is a simple chat application built using MERN(MongoDB,Express,React and Node.js) Stack along with realtime features using socket.io and industry standard techonologies like tailwindcss , bcryptjs(a npm package) for password encryption and JWT functionality for web tokens which are very useful in creating a secure authentication and authorization web app.
+This is a simple chat application built using the **MERN** (MongoDB, Express, React, and Node.js) stack along with real-time features using **Socket.io**.
+It incorporates industry-standard technologies such as **Tailwind CSS** and **bcryptjs** (an npm package) for password encryption.
+Additionally, it uses **JWT** functionality for web tokens, which are very useful in creating a secure authentication and authorization web app.

 ## Features